Clinical/Medical Laboratory Science Schools in Michigan

 473 students earned Clinical Laboratory Science degrees in Michigan in the 2021-2022 year.

-A Clinical Laboratory Science major is the 11th most popular major in this state.
+As a degree choice, Clinical/Medical Laboratory Science is the 11th most popular major in the state.

-Education Levels of Clinical Laboratory Science Majors in Michigan
+Education Levels of Clinical/Medical Laboratory Science Majors in Michigan

 Clinical Laboratory Science majors in the state tend to have the following degree levels: